kubapeter/portfolio/Coursera Courses/Specializations/Programming with Google Go/Functions, Methods, and Interfaces in Go/Week 4/README.md

 ### Main focus and shared code

 There is one assignment for this week.
 Its detailed description can be found at the end of this document.
-Its main focus is on the basics of using Go in an object-oriented manner, namely
+It is clearly an upgraded version of the assignment of the previous week.
+Thus the main focus is still on using Go in an object-oriented manner, but this assignment checks
-- use of interfaces
+- the use of interfaces
+- the use of polimorphism
+- make the user capable of creating instances of structs

 ### The original assignment problem